How to Compute the Probability of a Word: Subwords and Language Models

 \subsection{Leveraging LMs' Autoregressiveness}

 We now discuss how we can leverage the fact that most LMs compute probabilities autoregressively to efficiently compute the probabilities in \Cref{lemma:probability_word_from_lm}.
 In short, most LMs provide estimates of conditional probabilities: $p(\subword \mid \subwords_{<t})$.
-Given \cref{eq:quotient} and the fact that $\pprefixsubwords(\vocab^*) = 1$, we can use these conditionals to compute prefix probabilities efficiently. \begin{lemma} We can use conditional probabilities to compute prefix probabilities as: \resizebox{\columnwidth}{!}{ } \end{lemma}
+Given \cref{eq:quotient} and the fact that $\pprefixsubwords(\vocab^*) = 1$, we can use these conditionals to compute prefix probabilities efficiently. \begin{lemma} Prefix probabilities can be computed using conditional probabilities as: